candasm/lafres/README.md

 #### How to use it?

-Just add trait in your application abstract Request class.
+Just use `SanitizeWhenResolvedTrait` in your application abstract Request class.

 ```php
 <?php